New buildings on station car park

 Alternative building uses

-- Once it is accepted that a multi-storey car park is not required, B2 could have an attractive active frontage along the whole of two sides.
-Retail and other businesses, including for instance Regus-type meeting rooms, would be far more welcome to local residents and most station users than a car park.
+- If it were accepted that car parking provision could be reduced, and a multi-storey car park is not required, B2 could have an attractive active frontage along the whole of two sides.
+Retail and other businesses, including for instance much-needed Regus-type meeting rooms, would be far more welcome to local residents and most station users than a car park.

-- Although Greater Anglia based their franchise bid on parking revenues from 450 spaces, that revenue could be replaced by office or retail rental income.
+- Although Greater Anglia based their franchise bid on parking revenues from 450 spaces, that revenue could be replaced by rental income from offices or shops.

 The outline planning consent for what was originally planned for B1 & B2 was to be four storeys high.
 What has been built is, in effect, seven storeys high.
 B2 will be taller still.